wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-communication.md

 As in scenario 1, I get stressed when people use chat programs like Microsoft Teams, Slack, or text messages to say "hi", "ping", or "do you have a second" and then make me wait for context.

-I do not react anymore, because it is unproductive.
+Please do not take it personally - I do not react to these 'ello pings anymore, because it is unproductive.
 Before, I used to **switch context**, **wait** patiently, or politely ask for the missing **context** - but it is frustrating and distracting, especially when I am trying to focus.

 Instead, as in scenario 2, please be courteous and say "Hi", but more importantly add the context and/or question.
 That way the receiver can decide whether to reply right away, or later.